 The Coming Collapse

-The debt crunch is likely to worsen, accompanied by more failures and consolidations in banking and other industries, greater unemployment, a further decline in real estate and another crash in stocks.
+The debt crunch is likely to worsen, accompanied by more retail closings, failed business ventures, bankruptcies and consolidations in banking and other industries, greater unemployment, a further decline in real estate and another crash in stocks.

 Either way, U.S. currency is likely to fall far more deeply in value than it was before the recent strengthening in conjunction with lower oil prices.